 Customers benefit by paying half the normal Sales Tax rate on many purchases at a UEZ Business (current UEZ Sales Tax rate is 3.3125%).

 The Department of Community Affairs (DCA) administers the UEZ program.
 The Urban Enterprise Zone Authority determines which businesses qualify for UEZ tax exemptions and other benefits provided under the program.
 A business must apply online using the UEZ Business Certification System with Premier Business Services.
 See the DCA’s step-by-step instructions for assistance with the registration process.

 Once certified as a qualified business, the business must submit an annual report and apply for recertification every three years.

-UEZ businesses must file the UEZ Sales and Use Tax return, UZ-50, quarterly, by the 20th day of the month following the close of the quarter.
+UEZ businesses must file the UEZ Sales and Use Tax return, UZ-50, monthly, by the 20th day of the following month.
 If the due date falls on a weekend or holiday, returns are due the following business day.
-File monthly UEZ Sales Tax payments using the UZ-51.

 Applicable Laws and RulesP.L.
 2021, Chapter 197, N.J.S.A.
 52:27H-60 et seq., N.J.S.A.
 52:27H-79, N.J.S.A.
 52:27H-80, P.L.
 2005 c.
 374,